-- Orion nebula is the closest to our planet at a distance of 1,300 light years away from us.
+- Orion nebula is the closest to earth at a distance of 1,300 light years away from us.

-- An emission nebula is formed when ionized gases emit a variety of colours, most often the result of a nearby hot star.
+- An emission nebula is formed when ionized gases emit a variety of colors, most often the result of a nearby hot star.